-Almost immediately, I found myself with both feet into the fraternity drinking and dating scene, to the point where my life became a walking ad for Bud Lite, “Why ask why?”
-Eventually I became the beer chugging champion of my university.
+Almost immediately, I found myself with both feet in the fraternity drinking and dating scene, to the point where my life became a walking ad for Bud Light: “Why ask why?”
+Eventually I became the beer-chugging champion of my university.
 I was so caught up in it all that I could no longer see anything wrong with it.

 But then I came to another conclusion as I looked down the pew and saw a couple of high school students sitting there, just like I had done, messing around, shooting spit wads, yet at the same time perfectly reciting the liturgy.
 It struck me that liturgy without an internal change of heart was dead liturgy.
-Quickly, I turned the blame away from me to the dead, monotonous liturgy of the church, and left the Lutheran Church to become a Congregationalist.
-I went from one extreme to the other: from a liturgical, creedal church to a non-liturgical, autonomous, democratic church with “No Creed but Christ” and every individual church being free to decide through congregational vote whatever it wants to believe or how it wants to worship.
+Quickly, I turned the blame away from myself to what I concluded was the dead, monotonous liturgy of the Lutheran Church, and left it to become a Congregationalist.
+I went from one extreme to the other: from a liturgical, creedal church to a nonliturgical, autonomous, democratic church with “No creed but Christ.”
+Here every individual church was free to decide through congregational vote whatever it wanted to believe or how it wanted to worship.

 It’s important to understand how different this was than a young Catholic man being sent by his diocese to discern priesthood at a Catholic seminary.
 No church sent me to seminary; rather, I just decided that God was calling me to go.
-So, I went to a non-Denominational, Evangelical Protestant, independent seminary in New England, where the students represented more than 46 different denominations.
+So, I went to a nondenominational, Evangelical Protestant, independent seminary in New England, where the students represented more than forty-six different denominations.

 All of us believed in Jesus Christ and the infallibility of Scripture, yet we would argue and argue and argue, and never come to an agreement.
 It never crossed my mind that there could be anything wrong with Scripture or even Protestantism per se; I assumed, given my neurotic personality quirk, that the problem, of course, must be me.
 I hadn’t prayed enough, or studied enough, or listened enough.